cleveston/Passive_Walker/README.md

 ```
 python passive_walker.py
 ```

 All the configuration can be done in this file as well.

-## Contributing
+## License

+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
 Feel free to copy, share and improve this software.

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details